 For slaves that do not have a dedicated pin to inform the availability of data to the master, the microcontroller uses a 16-bit timer to introduce wait states while reading data.
 When the timer triggers, the master reads a burst of bytes (RDBURSTSZ + 1) and then restarts the timer.
-The timer is clocked at the SPI clock rate (SCK) and the number of SCK cycles to wait before the timer is triggered can be set using the SPI\WAIT\TMR register.
-An example of this operation is shown in Figure 72.
+The timer is clocked at the SPI clock rate (SCK), and the number of SCK cycles to wait before the timer is triggered can be set using the SPI_WAIT_TMR register.
+An example of this operation is shown in Figure 55.

-When this scheme is used to stall and drive SCK for flow control, take care to ensure that the last SCK edge is a sampling edge.
+When this scheme stalls and drives SCK for flow control, take care to ensure the last SCK edge is a sampling edge.
 After the stall period is over, an SCK driving edge then causes the next data transfer.